 We cannot predict the future impact on us of the COVID-19 outbreak.
-For instance, our financial results and operations would be significantly impacted if we were required or we deemed it appropriate to temporarily suspend or restrict the operations of a significant number of our stores.
-In addition, if we are required to close a large portion of our stores or we experience an acceleration of reduced store traffic, we may need additional liquidity to maintain our operations depending on how long these events impact to our operations.
-The impact of the pandemic on the general economy could also impact consumer behavior and dampen discretionary spending.
-The future impact of the COVID-19 pandemic will depend on a number of future developments, which are highly uncertain and cannot be predicted, including, but not limited to the duration, spread and severity of the COVID-19 outbreak, the resurgence of COVID-19, the effects of the outbreak on our customers and vendors and the remedial actions and stimulus measures adopted by local and federal governments, including the potential temporary closing or restrictions on the operations of our stores.
+For instance, our financial results and operations would be significantly impacted if we are required or we deemed it appropriate to temporarily suspend or restrict the operations of a significant number of our stores.
+In addition, if we are required to close a large portion of our stores or we experience an acceleration of reduced store traffic, we may need additional liquidity to maintain our operations depending on how long these events impact our operations.
+The future impact of the COVID-19 pandemic will depend on a number of future developments, which are highly uncertain and cannot be predicted, including, not limited to the duration, spread and severity of the COVID-19 outbreak, any resurgence of COVID-19, the effects of the outbreak on our customers and vendors, including any labor shortages experienced by any of our vendors, and the remedial actions and stimulus measures adopted by local and federal governments.